smash64-dev/project64/BUILDING.md

 Open the `Project64.sln` file in Visual Studio.
 You can now build the solution from the Build menu.

-Use the `Git Changes` tab to check out the project64k branch.
+Use the `Git Changes` tab to check out the `project64k` branch.
 This is our current working branch.

+Our testing is currently focusing on the `Release` and `Win32` configurations.

 Building a Release build will also generate an installer file alongside the output binary that you can use to test the installation process.